City social club site set for new life as food hub

-Revised plans for takeaways, desert shop and and restaurant at Preston social club site
+Revised plans for takeaways, dessert shop and and restaurant at Preston social club site

 and live on Freeview channel 276